cilium/tetragon/forest/docs/tetragon-cem-support.md

 and observation timestamp, but no CEM event ID or received timestamp.
 Its `exec_id` is a process identity, not an event identity.

+`event.time` is another explicit adapter gap.
+Tetragon's `GetEventsResponse.time` is the time the sensor observed or emitted the record, not necessarily the time the action occurred.
+Generic `ProcessKprobe`, `ProcessTracepoint`, and `ProcessUprobe` records do not carry an action timestamp.
+The adapter must preserve that distinction, use a source-native action timestamp where one exists, and otherwise mark action time as unknown rather than mapping observation time into CEM `event.time`.

 An adapter can assign `source.id`, `source.kind`, and `event.received`, and can obtain a boot ID from the host.
 It must not pretend that a receiver timestamp or a process ID is equivalent to the source sequence/offset required for robust